Key Takeaways

 - The trust must be valid under state law

-- The beneficiaries of the trust must be identifiable
+- The beneficiaries must be clearly identifiable

 Eligible Designated Beneficiaries (EDBs)